duointeractive/pial/README.rst

 Status
 ======

-pial is currently in a state of flex while we develop and test.
+pial is currently in a state of flux while we develop and test.
 Using the PILEngine should be pretty safe, but the others are currently in need of work.

 Documentation